Garage Conversion Ideas Worth the Effort

 Do Garage Conversions Add Value?

-You may define value in myriad ways, but one of the most important considerations in converting a garage is what value it might add to your life.
-If you have a big family, you might want more space — perhaps a quiet, child-free zone where you can enjoy some quiet time.
+You may define value in a number of ways, but one of the most important considerations in converting a garage is what value it might add to your life.
+If you have a big family, you might want more space — perhaps a child-free zone where you can enjoy some quiet time.
 Or, you may want to convert a garage into a playroom where your children can keep their toys, decluttering your main house.

 If you frequently have house guests, building a garage apartment or in-law suite can function as extra living space for friends and family to use when they’re in town.

 A garage conversion can also add monetary value to your home, since you’re adding to the total livable square footage of your home.
 You can generally expect to get about 80% of what you spend on a garage conversion back when you sell your home (known as your return on investment, or ROI).
-To get an idea of the ROI of a garage renovation in your area, you may want to use a free online home improvement ROI estimator.
+To get an idea of the costs involved with a garage renovation, you may want to use a free online home renovation cost calculator.

 Adding Living Space to a Converted Garage